 |👂 Less noise||Heat pumps run more quietly than a traditional furnace or AC compressor.|

-One of the biggest benefits is that buying one could net you hefty savings thanks to the IRA.
+One of the biggest benefits is that buying one could net you hefty savings thanks to the Inflation Reduction Act.

-The IRA offers rebates or tax deductions to homeowners that purchase a heat pump.
+The IRA offers rebates or tax deductions to homeowners who purchase a heat pump.

-The High Efficiency Electric Home Rebate Act (HEEHRA) is the official name of the IRA’s heat pump incentive program.
-It offers point-of-sale rebates on any heat pump for home heating and cooling up to $8,000.
-“Point-of-sale” means the rebate amount is automatically deducted from the price at the time of sale – no need to send in for a refund.
+HEEHRA offers point-of-sale rebates on any heat pump for home heating and cooling up to $8,000.
+"Point-of-sale" means the rebate amount is automatically deducted from the price at the time of sale – there’s no need to send in for a refund.

 The HEEHRA rebates are available for low- and moderate-income households.
 The amount of each rebate depends on your household income and the heat pump you choose.

-If your household income is 80% below your area’s median income, you receive the maximum rebate, covering your new heat pump at 100% up to $8,000.
-If your household income is 81-150% of your area’s median income, you’ll receive up to 50% of the heat pump’s cost.
+If your household income is 80% below your area’s median income, you receive the maximum heat pump rebate, covering your new heat pump at 100% up to $8,000.
+If your household income is 81-150% of your area’s median income, you’ll receive up to 50% off the heat pump’s cost.